Home » Holidays » Game Day » Texas Caviar Dip

 As an Amazon Associate I earn from qualifying purchases.
 Read my disclosure policy.

-You can make it for Christmas dinner or a tailgate party!
+Texas Caviar is as at home on your Christmas dinner table as it is at a tailgate party.
 Combine it with other favorites like healthy buffalo chicken dip or sausage cheese dip for a fabulous appetizer spread.

 tortilla chip with Texas caviar